Any use of this website is subject to the following disclaimers:

 - We do not accept responsibility or liability for the content.

 - Unless otherwise stated, we do not necessarily agree with the views or opinions expressed.

 - Genuine Mustelids is an independent project.
 We are not affiliated with any developer, company, or organisation.

 We at Genuine Mustelids are not an authority or animal rights organisation, and no one among us is an expert on mustelids scientifically.
 Most of the information we provide comes from peer-reviewed journals or other sources we believe are credible that are easily accessible to most internet users.
 Since we rely on these outside sources, we cannot necessarily guarantee the accuracy of their claims.
 Information is also subject to change as taxonomy, conservation, and other details evolve or emerge.

 Our “Family of Mustelids” pages

 Sometimes we provide information about mustelids that cannot be cited, simply because few researchers are interested in the subject.
 This is frequently the case when on the topic of popular myths, superstitions, and rumors.
 For example, if someone were to make the assertion that badgers can fly, we would have a difficult time finding sources stating that they cannot, since few scientists would bother doing a write-up to debunk such an absurd claim.
-Although we will always try to provide compelling arguments against misconceptions about mustelids, whenever an unsubstantiated or extraordinary claim is made, we believe the burden of proof lies with the maker of the claim.
+Although we will always try to provide compelling arguments against misconceptions about mustelids, whenever an unsubstantiated or sensational claim is made, the burden of proof lies with the maker of the claim.

 Visit our Copyright Information page for further reading on displayed content.